kksuresh25/Cancer-AI/README.md

 3. paper_test_data
 4. constructdata.py

-`paper_train_data` contains the data used to train the ML algorithm. `paper_test_data` contains the data used to test the ML algorithm.
+The `paper_train_data` text file contains the data used to train the ML algorithm.
+The `paper_test_data` text file contains the data used to test the ML algorithm.
 The example test dataset focuses on mutations found in the TKD of the Anaplastic Lymphoma Kinase (ALK).
 The `constructdata.py` script contains

 ## How to use